 Peter Slater (University of Glasgow) – Critical Encoding/Editing Specialist

-Heather Ball (St. John's University) – Critical Encoding/Editing Specialist
+Heather F. Ball (St. John's University) – Critical Encoding/Editing Specialist

 Jared McDonald (University of the Free State) – Associate Project Scholar